ibm-cloud-docs/containers/cs_ingress_health.md

 </tr>
 <tr>
 <td><code>&lt;METRIC_NAME&gt;</code></td>
 <td>The name of the collected metric type.
-For a list of metric names, see the following table "Supported upstream type 2 metrics".
+For a list of metric names, see the following table for Supported upstream type 2 metrics.
 In the previous example, the metric name is <code>requestMsec</code>.</td>
 </tr>
 <tr>
 <td><code>&lt;VALUE&gt;</code></td>